-Contact Sarah at email@example.com
+Contact Tom at email@example.com

-Contact Caitlin at firstname.lastname@example.org
+Contact Matt at firstname.lastname@example.org

 Shawn was raised with the idea of community participation and service as part of her everyday life – giving whatever you can - no matter how little.
 Mostly through informal and unorganized service, she and her family regularly helped elderly neighbors and fellow church congregants in whatever way they needed.
-Currently Shawn is a board member for Family Focus, an organization committed to providing affordable community-based services (childcare, special needs programming, information and referral, parenting support and education) for families with children in the Midcoast area.
+Currently Shawn is the chair of the board for Family Focus, a non-profit organization committed to providing affordable community-based services (childcare, special needs programming, information and referral, parenting support and education) for families with children in the Midcoast area.
 She also participates regularly in service projects directed through First Parish Church.

 Contact Shawn at email@example.com

-Contact Nancy at email@example.com
+Contact David at firstname.lastname@example.org

 Contact Andrew at email@example.com